your5e/5e-srd-markdown/dnd/51/obsidian_vault/environment/environment.md

 Eating half a pound of food in a day counts as half a day without food.

 A character can go without food for a number of days equal to 3 + his or her Constitution modifier (minimum 1).
-At the end of each day beyond that limit, a character automatically suffers one level of exhaustion.
+At the end of each day beyond that limit, a character automatically suffers one level of [[exhaustion]].

 A normal day of eating resets the count of days without food to zero.

 ### Water

 A character needs one gallon of water per day, or two gallons per day if the weather is hot.
-A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of exhaustion at the end of the day.
+A character who drinks only half that much water must succeed on a DC 15 Constitution saving throw or suffer one level of [[exhaustion]] at the end of the day.
 A character with access to even less water automatically suffers one level of exhaustion at the end of the day.

-If the character already has one or more levels of exhaustion, the character takes two levels in either case.
+If the character already has one or more levels of [[exhaustion]], the character takes two levels in either case.

 ## Interacting with Objects